riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 Now that we have our UI all finished, it's now time to start coding the logic of our application.

-In order to access our UI elements in code, we to create a reference to the element in the interface builder in our code.
-We can do this by creating an outlet — _an outlet is simply a variable with the `@IBOutlet` property — in our view controller.
+In order to access our UI elements in code, we need to create a reference to the element in the interface builder in our code.
+We can do this by creating an outlet — _an outlet is simply a variable with the `@IBOutlet` property_ — in our view controller.

 The easiest way of doing is by using the assistant editor in **Automatic**, this should bring up the `ViewController.swift` file.
 Once you have it visible next to your storyboard, hold <kbd>ctrl</kbd> and drag the greeting text label into the code below the class definition.